kumailr7/PodInsightAI/README.md

 - **Namespace Listing**: Automatically list all namespaces within the cluster for easy selection.
 - **Response Storing**: The AI response is stored in `AI_Response.md` file
 - **Clusters Switch**: List down all the clusters and easily switch between them
+- **Multiple Error Handing**: if two or more than two errors are there then respective markdown file will be generated

 ## Installation